MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-deep-learning.md

 ## Performance considerations

-### GPU vs CPU
+### GPU versus CPU

 For deep learning workloads, GPUs will generally out-perform CPUs by a considerable amount, to the extent that a sizeable cluster of CPUs is usually needed to get comparable performance.
 While it's an option to use only CPUs in this architecture, GPUs will provide a much better cost/performance profile.
 We recommend using the latest [NCv3 series]vm-sizes-gpu of GPU optimized VMs.

 GPUs are not enabled by default in all regions.
 Make sure to select a region with GPUs enabled.
 In addition, subscriptions have a default quota of zero cores for GPU-optimized VMs.
 You can raise this quota by opening a support request.
 Make sure that your subscription has enough quota to run your workload.

-### Parallelizing across VMs vs cores
+### Parallelizing across VMs versus cores

 When running a style transfer process as a batch job, the jobs that run primarily on GPUs will have to be parallelized across VMs.
 Two approaches are possible: You can create a larger cluster using VMs that have a single GPU, or create a smaller cluster using VMs with many GPUs.

 For this workload, these two options will have comparable performance.
 Using fewer VMs with more GPUs per VM can help to reduce data movement.
 However, the data volume per job for this workload is not very big, so you won't observe much throttling by blob storage.

 ### MPI step

 When creating the pipeline in Azure Machine Learning, one of the steps used to perform parallel computation is the MPI step.
 The MPI step will help split the data evenly across the available nodes.
 The MPI step will not executed until all the requested nodes are ready.
 Should one node fail or get pre-empted (if it is a low-priority virtual machine), the MPI step will have to be re-run.

 ## Security considerations